NDF (Non-Deliverable Forward)

 Risks Associated with NDFs

-While NDFs can provide several advantages, they also come with risks you must be aware of.
+While NDFs provide advantages, there are risks to be aware of:

 Counterparty Risk